henryseg/non-euclidean_VR/README.md

 This project started at the *Illustrating Mathematics* semester program at [ICERM](https://icerm.brown.edu).

+Visit the website https://3-dimensional.space for demos, math explanations, and documentation.

 ## Examples

 The project contains numerous ready to use examples.